PhotoBiz, LLC Logo

 Write or Update Your Page Description

-Underneath your title, add a paragraph or two (aim for 300–500 words) describing:
+Underneath your title, include a descriptive paragraph or two (aim for 300–500 words) that helps visitors and search engines understand what your gallery is about.

-• The type of photography shown in the gallery
+• The type of photography featured in the gallery

 • Where you offer your services